A survey and taxonomy of loss functions in machine learning: Classification losses

 \subsubsection{Ramp loss (\cont,\conv)}

-The Ramp loss, or Truncated Hinge, is a piece-wise linear, continuous and convex loss that has been presented in \cite{Wu2007RobustTH}.
-Under multi-class setting, this loss is more robust to outliers.
-When employed in SVM, it produces more accurate classifiers using a smaller, and more stable, set of support vectors than the multi-class SVM that employes $L_{\text{Hinge}}$ \cite{Lee02multicategorysupport}, also preserving fisher consistency.
+The Ramp loss, or Truncated Hinge, is a piece-wise linear, continuous, and convex loss that has been presented in \cite{Wu2007RobustTH}.
+Under a multi-class setting, this loss is more robust to outliers.
+When employed in SVM, it produces more accurate classifiers using a smaller, and more stable, set of support vectors than the multi-class SVM that employes $L_{\text{Hinge}}$ \cite{Lee02multicategorysupport}.